Essential knitting tools

-If you only want a hook for picking up dropped stitches, cheap and cheerful is the best bet, and you don’t need elaborate multipacks.
-3 or 4mm sizes are the best all rounders for knitters, and we like these hooks from Deramores with coloured handles that will make it easy to spot amongst your DPNS, and a study metal finish.
+If you only want a hook for picking up dropped stitches, cheap and cheerful is the best bet, and you don't need elaborate multipacks.
+3 or 4mm sizes are the best all rounders for knitters, and we like these KnitPro waves crochet hooks from Lovecrafts with coloured handles that will make it easy to spot amongst your DPNS, and a study metal finish.

 A yarn bowl

 As we'll as being visually appealing, having a yarn bowl will help keep your working yarn clean and stop it piling as you handle it.
 Their slotted structure means that the working yarn is always in place and won't tangle, and your ball won't unwind and roll away as you knit.